ncsa/Nightingale_real/docs/source/filesystem.rst

 **Datasets**

-The /dataset area contains curated datasets typically exported from Postgres.
-This data is read only.
+The /dataset area contains curated, read-only datasets typically exported from a Postgres database.

 Creating and Editing Files
 ==========================